 Mitra Cline, website designer, is a freelance artist and founder of Foreverbird Studio.
 She holds a MA in humanities with an emphasis in depth psychology from the Pacifica Graduate Institute and a BFA from the Kansas City Art Institute with an emphasis in Painting.

-Kate Connell, coordinator, is a parent of two students who have attended Santa Barbara schools and is a member of the Religious Society of Friends, Quakers.
+Kate Connell, is the coordinator of Truth in Recruitment as well as the parent of two students who have attended Santa Barbara schools.
+She is a member of the Religious Society of Friends, Quakers.
+Along with other parents, students, veterans and community members, she successfully led the effort to implement the recruiter policy in the Santa Barbara Unified School District.
 She has served as a military counselor for personnel who sought discharge from the military and is trained as a draft counselor, as a facilitator with Alternatives to Violence Project, and in conflict resolution and mediation.
-Kate was a member of the panel, “Education Not Militarization,” at the Veterans for Peace National Convention, held in Chicago, Illinois in August 2017.
-She is a resource for students, families, and schools for information on alternatives to military careers, on students’ and families’ privacy rights, and drafting school policies regulating recruiter access to students.
+She is a resource for information on alternatives to military careers, on students’ and families’ privacy rights, and drafting school policies regulating recruiter access to students.

 Lisha Pacheco, South County intern, is a social justice advocate for underrepresented and/or marginalized Spanish speakers.
 She has worked with underserved populations since 2009, initially as a student assistant for the Aspire program which supports first generation students as they transfer to higher education.
 Lisha holds a B.A. in International Studies from the University of California, San Diego.
 In San Diego, she was an active member of MANA, an organization that empowers Latinas through education, leadership, development, community service and advocacy.
 Lisha now lives in Santa Barbara with her daughter, where she engages with high school students from varying backgrounds to discuss alternatives to military recruitment.